 Give Essentials a Lift

-The inside of the cabinet doors is one of the most under-utilized spaces in most kitchens.
+The inside of the cabinet doors is one of the most under-utilised spaces in most kitchens.
 Use hooks and caddies to add extra Storage.
-And your grocery bags can organize themselves when you take the time to fold them up carefully.
+And your grocery bags can organise themselves when you take the time to fold them up carefully.